 Good news is, we’ve made your budgeting effortless with the budget function in the Planner Bee app, free for all users.

 Be reasonable and constantly review

 It doesn’t make sense to set an unrealistically low budget that you can’t stick to.
-There’s no sense in causing yourself grief, or deciding that you have to be a hermit because you’re busted a tiny budget.
+There’s no need to cause yourself grief, or decide that you have to be a hermit because you’ve busted a tiny budget.